How to Free Up Space in Ubuntu

-User should approach this step with the utmost caution.
-We do have a choice of kernel to boot up, which is smart way especially if any missing occurs while using the latest ones.
+The user should approach this step with the utmost caution.
+We do have a choice of the kernel to boot up, which is smart way especially if any missing occurs while using the latest ones.
 It’s easy to remove old kernels in Ubuntu.
 You can do it from the command line using the following command:

 sudo apt-get autoremove –purge

 This command will only remove kernels that are no longer needed and installed from the Ubuntu archive through system updates.

 Most of the unnoticed area of our computer is where we install the software for temporary use or to handle a particular task for that moment.
 However, by erasing that software from our PC, it will allow us to free up some space on our computer.

 To remove a specific app by name run:

 sudo apt-get remove package-name1 package-name2

 To remove packages and dependencies that are no longer required (because you’ve uninstalled other packages or newer versions have replaced them) run the following command: